A new asymptotic enumeration technique: the Lovasz Local Lemma: Asymptotic results in the matching models

 \subsection{Applications I: Counting $k$-cycle free permutations and Latin rectangles}

-It is known and easy that for any fixed $k$, the probability of a random permutation not having any $k$-cycle is asymptotically $e^{-1/k}$, see Borkowitz \cite{borkowitz}.
-In our earlier paper, \cite{soda}, we obtained an $(1-o(1))e^{-1/k}$ lower bound for the probability from Lov\'asz Local Lemma.
-Now we show that machinery that we developed in this paper actually yields the asymptotic formula.
+It is well-known and easy to see that for any fixed $k$, the probability that a random permutation $\pi\in S_N$ is $k$-cycle free is $\sim e^{-1/k}$, see \cite{wilf} or \cite{borkowitz}.
+Earlier we \cite{soda} obtained an $(1-o(1))e^{-1/k}$ lower bound for this probability from the Lov\'asz Local Lemma.
+To illustrate the applicability of Theorem~\ref{enum}, we show a lesser known result: the very same asymptotic formula holds whenever $k=o(N)$.